Jakob-Materna/BeeWingAnalysis/README.md

  - **0-TrainValTestSplit.ipynb:** Splits the data set into training, validation and test set.

 ### 1: Preprocessing wing scans
- - **1-1-ScansWingCropping.ipynb:** Loops through all Wing Scans, segments them into the individual wings and usees an OCR to extract the label number.
+ - **1-1-ScansWingCropping.ipynb:** Loops through all Wing Scans, segments them into the individual wings and uses an OCR to extract the label number.
  - **1-2-ScansManualImprovements.ipynb:** Renames wings with incorrect OCR results, adjust left/right wing identification, and deformed wings marked with an 'x'.
  - **1-3-ScansWingAlignment.ipynb:** Identifies the background using segment-anything and determines the wing orientation and height.
- - **1-4-ScansWingOrientation.ipynb:** Correctly orientates the images by detecting the black color at the top and base of the wing.
+ - **1-4-ScansWingOrientation.ipynb:** Correctly orients the images by detecting the black color at the top and base of the wing.

 ### 2: Preprocessing live bee wings
- - **2-1-LiveBeeLabelCropper.ipynb:**  Identifies the labels on the scaned sheets and saves them.
+ - **2-1-LiveBeeLabelCropper.ipynb:**  Identifies the labels on the scanned sheets and saves them.
  - **2-2-LiveBeeContourFinder.ipynb:** Identifies wing and marker contours on the label.
 The marker length is measured and the wing is cropped and saved.
  - **2-3-LiveBeeManualImprovements.ipynb:** Introduces manual corrections to wing cropping and marker length.
  - **2-4-LiveBeeBackgroundRemoval.ipynb:** Removes the background using segment-anything.